aureleoules/English-Blog/_posts/2016-12-7-trip-in-london.md

 ![Buckingham](/img/BUCKINGHAM.jpg "Buckingham")<center><small><i class="img-caption">Buckingham</i></small></center>

-In the evening, I took a red double decker bus to go to the **Piccadilly Circus**.
+In the evening, I took a red double decker bus to go to the **Piccadelly Circus**.

 ![Double-Decker Bus](/img/redBus.jpg "Double-Decker Bus")<center><small><i class="img-caption">Double-Decker Bus</i></small></center>

 ![Piccadilly](/img/PICADELLY.jpg "Piccadilly")<center><small><i class="img-caption">Picadelly Circus</i></small></center>

 It’s a place with a fountain in the center, and many popular shops (like Burger King®…).
-At the same time I saw the Big Ben with the bells ringing.
+At the same time I saw Big Ben with the bells ringing.
 Then I went back to my hotel, exhausted, I turned on the TV and watched the BBC.

 The next day, it was already Sunday, I ate a traditional brunch with scrambled eggs, bacon, meat, potatoes…
 Then, **Shopping Time!** I promised to my wife, that we’ll go shopping one day!
 And there it is...